haithamaouati/BW11/README.md

 Display:|High definition (720p) display that is greater than 9” diagonally, 8 bits per color channel Internet connection|Microsoft account and internet connectivity required for setup for Windows 11 Home

-Certain features require specific hardware, see detailed [system requirements](https://www.microsoft.com/en-us/windows/windows-11-specifications).

-Check for compatibility
-Use the [PC Health Check](https://www.microsoft.com/en-us/windows/windows-11#pchealthcheck) app to see if your current PC meets the requirements to run Windows 11.
-If so, you can get a free upgrade when it rolls out.

 ## Bypass

 - [x] Bypass CPU Check